26 Crown Road, Mulberry Court

 John Gay Barns lived here, then known as The Elms, from 1892 until 1911 (or later), Miss Reynell-Pack from 1920 (or earlier) until 1943.
 It was renamed Mulberry Court by the owner Ivy Morgan (lived there 1943-1962) when the elm trees were felled.

 In the extreme bottom left-hand corner is a large barn which would have been accessed from Crown Square (and is now the location of flats in Mulberry Drive).
-The datestone survives and reads GJ (Gilbert Jackson) 1720, but now undecipherable.
-It is believed to have been a tithe barn and also was used to house the fire engine after the Second World War, which might be why the doors are red?
+The datestonewas kept from the demolition and reads GJ (Gilbert Jackson) 1720, but now undecipherable.
+It is believed to have been a tithe barn and also was used to house the fire engine after the Second World War, which might be why the doors were red?
 Just above this appears to be the site of the yet-to-built new houses on Crown Square/Louse Hill replacing the previous ones, presumably demolished by then.

 Inside, there is a firepalce with a back dated 1722.